Introduction

 When I was 11 years old I got a 60mm Tasco refractor for Christmas.
 I didn't know what I was doing, but stood in the snow in the backyard looking at stars.
 A particularly bright one caught my eye, and I focused my low power eyepiece on it.
 It was a yellow football shape.
 I knew it couldn't be a star, but what was it?
 I put in the only other eyepiece I had, a 'high power' one, and was stunned to see the planet Saturn revealed in all its ringed glory.
 I had 'discovered' Saturn!
 I was hooked.

 For many decades I enjoyed astronomy as a personal pursuit, getting gradually better and better equipment.
 Eventually I discovered the joy of sharing the wonders of the universe with others and began doing outreach and education.
 In the late 1990's I began regularly showing the night sky at Pinnacle Peak Park in Scottsdale, and became the parks official astronomer.
 I was awarded Volunteer of the Year by the Mayor of Scottsdale in 2007.
 In 2015 I was certified to give presentations on astronomy and space science on cruise ships, and have enjoyed many such trips with my wife around the world.
 In 2018 I became a NASA Solar System Ambassador and in 2020 I was awarded Master Level outreach award by the Astronomical League.
+I am also a Telescope.live Tutor and Ambassador.
+In 2024 I became an ACEAP Ambassador to Chile.
 In 2020 I opened the @azastroguy Instagram account, and followed that in 2021 with a similar Facebook account.

 Preparing for a night of observing under dark desert skies